acorn-io/runtime/docs/docs/30-Installation/03-upgrading.md

 Download latest binary version and install following the install method.

-## Kubernetes Cluster
+## Upgrading Acorn on a Kubernetes cluster

-To update the Acorn version on a Kubernetes cluster, run:
+Once a new version of Acorn is being used the Acorn version on a Kubernetes cluster will also need to be updated.
+You can run the following command to do the upgrade:

 ```shell
 acorn install